Ethan-Bit-256/Ethan-bit-256/README.md

 # Hi!
 I'm-Ethan!
 Hello!
-I am a fourteen year-old developer named Ethan Adam (or Ethan Minja) and this is my repository!
+I am a fourteen year-old developer named Ethan Minja and this is my repository!

 # What I'm working on
 1. Secret